set-hero/public/acceptable-use-policy.md

 ## Modifications to Acceptable Use Policy

-We modified the SetHero Acceptable Use Policy to re-organize and simplify the content.
-By continuing to use SetHero Services after the Effective Date noted above, you agree to this Acceptable Use Policy.
+This policy may change over time, so please check back regularly for updates and changes.
+Continued use of SetHero's services indicates acceptance of any policy updates.
 If you don't agree with these modifications, your sole remedy is to cease using SetHero Services immediately.

-This policy may change over time, so please check back regularly for updates and changes.